pantheon-systems/documentation/source/_docs/going-live.md

 #### What are the differences between the environments?

 - Dev has lower TTL on Varnish caching and shows errors to site users.
-- Test has the same caching configuration as Live and does not show errors to users, but only one application server.
+- Test has the same caching configuration as Live and does not show errors to users.
+Business and Elite sites will have two application containers in Test.
+Otherwise, the environment has only one container.
 - Live has optimal caching and does not show errors to users, and (depending on the plan) can have multiple application servers for high availability and high performance.

-To learn more, see [Using the Pantheon Workflow](/docs/pantheon-workflow/).
+To learn more, see [Using the Pantheon Workflow](/docs/pantheon-workflow/) and [All About Application Containers](/docs/application-containers).

 #### Why is robots.txt is disallowing crawlers to my Live environment?